ASPIRE: Scholarship Information

 - Don’t spend all your time researching – once you have a list going start completing scholarships before deadlines start to pass.

 - List out a timeline of scholarship deadlines and materials required – plan ahead!
-Application Tracker
+Use this application tracker to stay organized.

 - Start working on and gathering any extra materials needed: essay(s), transcript, letter(s) of recommendation, activity chart (PDF), etc.